deltachat/deltachat-pages/README.md

   `https://<your-username>.github.io/deltachat-pages/`

 - Alternatively, [install Jekyll](https://jekyllrb.com/docs/installation/)
-  on your local machive, run `bundle install` in this directory, and execute `jekyll serve --destination <path-to-build-dir>` in the source directory.
+  on your local machive, run `bundle install` in this directory, and execute `bundle exec jekyll serve`.
+  Then open http://127.0.0.1:4000/en/ in a browser to preview the English version of the website.

 - If you get Ruby dependency problems, you can also build the page in a docker
   container: